 - Text: By using this option, a text string is inserted into the drawing.
 It is essential to state that the AutoCAD system uses two forms of text entry: single line and multiline.
 The distinct types are known as DTEXT and MTEXT.
 Also, TEXT can be used in areas that are unspecified and undefined.

 If you are feeling confident enough, go ahead and try to open any drawing.
 We learn best by doing.
 Try to navigate through your drawing using some basic features like pan, zoom in, zoom out, or zoom extend.

 The following are some of the most basic modifying tools:

-- Array: completing a variety is a quick way of doing a lot of copying.
+- Array: Completing a variety is a quick way of doing a lot of copying.
 It is essential to state that there are two types of arrays: polar and grid.
-To make a polar grid the AutoCAD system asks the user how many copies they wish to include in their draft, and on the other hand, to fabricate a grid array the user selects how many columns and rows are needed to complete the task at hand.
+To make a polar grid, the AutoCAD system asks the user how many copies they wish to include in their draft.
+On the other hand, to fabricate a grid array, the user selects how many columns and rows are needed to complete the task at hand.
 The AutoCAD shortcut to make an array is “ar.”

-- Scale: to use this function the user selects object or objects, and the scaling factor on the CAD program is defined.
-Using the scale option on AutoCAD is a great way to change a drawing from metres to millimetres without having to make things so complicated for users.
+- Scale: To use this function, the user selects an object or objects, and the scaling factor on the CAD program is defined.
+Using the scale option on AutoCAD is a great way to change a drawing from meters to millimeters without having to make things so complicated for users.